amejiarosario/dsa.js-data-structures-algorithms-javascript/README.md

 ## What's Inside

 All the code and explanations are available on this repo.
 You can dig through the links and code examples from the ([src folder](src)).
-However, the inline code examples are not expanded (because of Github's asciidoc limitations) but you can follow the path and see the implementation.
+However, the inline code examples are not expanded (because of Github's asciidoc limitations), but you can follow the path and see the implementation.

-_Note: If you prefer to consume the information in a more linear fashion then the [book format](https://books.adrianmejia.com/dsajs-data-structures-algorithms-javascript/) would be more appropriate for you._
+_Note: If you prefer to consume the information more linearly then the [book format](https://books.adrianmejia.com/dsajs-data-structures-algorithms-javascript/) would be more appropriate for you._

-The topics are divided in 4 main categories as you can see below:
+The topics are divided into four main categories as you can see below:

-_(You can click on the ⯈ to expand the topics)_
+_(You can click on the triangle ⯈ to expand the topics)_

 ### 📈 [Algorithms Analysis](book/part01-algorithms-analysis.asc)